Here are answers to some frequently asked questions about Skyla®.

-An IUD is a small, t-shaped device that’s placed in your uterus by your OB/GYN during a routine visit.
+An IUD is a small, t-shaped device that’s placed in your uterus by your healthcare provider during a routine visit.

 Getting an IUD is nonsurgical and typically takes just a few minutes.
 Once in place, it provides continuous, highly effective birth control.

 You may experience pain, bleeding or dizziness during and after placement.
 If your symptoms do not pass within 30 minutes after placement, Skyla may not have been placed correctly.
 Your healthcare provider will examine you to see if Skyla needs to be removed or replaced.
 You should return to your healthcare provider for a follow-up visit 4 to 6 weeks after Skyla is placed to make sure that Skyla is in the right position.

 Skyla is intended for use up to 3 years but you can stop using Skyla at any time by asking your healthcare provider to remove it.
 You could become pregnant as soon as Skyla is removed, so you should use another method of birth control if you do not want to become pregnant.
 Talk to your healthcare provider about the best birth control methods for you, because your new method may need to be started 7 days before Skyla is removed to prevent pregnancy.

 Yes, you should check that Skyla is in proper position by feeling the removal threads.
 It is a good habit to do this 1 time a month.
 Your healthcare provider should teach you how to check that Skyla is in place.
 First, wash your hands with soap and water.
 You can check by reaching up to the top of your vagina with clean fingers to feel the removal threads.
 Do not pull on the threads.
 If you feel more than just the threads or if you cannot feel the threads, Skyla may not be in the right position and may not prevent pregnancy.
 Use non-hormonal back-up birth control (such as condoms and spermicide) and ask your healthcare provider to check that Skyla is still in the right place.